salmanmaq/academic-cv-template/README.md

-# Latexa academic CV template
+# Latex academic CV template

 This is a modified version of [my-latex-cv](https://github.com/PrimozGodec/my-latex-cv) by [Primož Godec](https://github.com/PrimozGodec).
 The changes include: